influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/query.md

   7. Calls the `print()` method to print the markdown table to stdout.

-6. In your terminal, enter the following command to run the program and query {{% cloud-name %}}:
+6. In your terminal, enter the following command to run the program and query {{% product-name %}}:

     ```sh
     python query.py